ibm-cloud-architecture/refarch-eda/docs-mk/concepts/service-mesh/index.md

 * microservices are not fine grained web services
 * APIs are not equivalent to microservices
-* microservices are not implementation of APIs
+* microservices implement APIs in the scope of their domain.
+Separation between queries and commands may lead to two different services so the APIs will be splitted.
+* microservice implements business logic

 API is an interface, a way to make a request to get or change data in an application.
 In modern use API refers to REST web APIs using HTTP protocol, with JSON format (sometime XML is still used).
 Interface decouples the caller from the implementation.
-The caller has no idea how it is implemented.
+The caller has no idea how API is implemented.

-A microservice is in fact a component. micro refers to the granularity of the component not of the exposed interface.
+A microservice is in fact a component.
+Micro refers to the granularity of the component not of the exposed interface.
 The following diagram illustrates all those concepts.

 ![](./images/ms-apis.png)

-We encourage you to go to read [integration design and architecture series](https://developer.ibm.com/integration/blog).
+We encourage you to go to read [integration design and architecture series](https://community.ibm.com/community/user/integration/communities/community-home/recent-community-blogs).

 Container orchestration like Kubernetes are mainly doing application scheduling, cluster management, resource provisioning, platform and workload monitoring and service discovery.

-When application solutions are growing in size and complexity, you need to addres the following items:
+When application solutions are growing in size and complexity, you need to addres the following subjects:

-* visibility on how traffic is flowing between microservice, how routing is done between microservice based on requests contained or the origination point or the end point
+* visibility on how traffic is flowing between microservices, how routing is done between microservices based on requests content or the origination point or the end point
 * how to support resiliency by handling failure in a graceful manner
 * how to ensure security with identity assertion
 * how to enforce security policy

-which defined the requirements for service mesh.
+Addressing those subjects help defining the requirements for service mesh.

 Service mesh architecture defines a data and control planes:

-* Control plane: supports policy and configuration for services in the mesh, and provides aggregation for telemetry.
+* **Control plane**: supports policy and configuration for services in the mesh, and provides aggregation for telemetry.
 It has API and CLI to centralize control to the services deployed.
 In Kubernetes control planes are deployed in a system namespace.
-* Data plane: handles the actual inspection, transiting, and routing of network traffic.
+* **Data plane**: handles the actual inspection, transit, and routing of network traffic.
 It is responsible for health checking, load balancing, authentication, authorization, inbound (ingress) and outbound (egress) cluster network traffic.

 Applications / microservices are unaware of data plane.